Engineering creativity is a core skill for every engineer. It’s even more important, for engineers who lead and work on the bleeding edge.

 By learning from existing creative solutions, you collect more creative data points.
-And the more data points you gather, the more creative you’ll become.
+Then the more data points you collect, the more creative you’ll become.

 It’s important to realize, engineering today heavily relies on millions of past discoveries.
 For example, the company Tesla didn’t invent electric cars.
-The tech for electric cars existed for decades before Elon Musk took over at Tesla.
-Tesla simply improved over the tech by applying other proven engineering concepts.
+The tech for electric cars existed for decades before Elon Musk ever took over at Tesla.
+Tesla simply iterated over the tech.

-And this is one level of engineering creativity.
-Because you’re not always going to design something super unique no one has seen before.
+Surprising to many, this design iteration process is one type of engineering creativity.
+More often than not, you won’t design something super unique no one has seen before.

 #3 Gather information in your field of work